Urzila Carlson: Career

 In 2021, she was a contestant on the second series of Taskmaster New Zealand.

-In 2022, she was a guest judge on Drag Race Down Under.
-Carlson appeared on the Australian season of Guy Montgomery's Guy Mont-Spelling Bee.
+In 2022, she was a guest judge on Drag Race Down Under, and in 2024 appeared on the Australian season of Guy Montgomery's Guy Mont-Spelling Bee.

+Carlson's TV sketch show titled Urzila is being broadcast on ABC Television in Australia from 29 April 2026, and there is a sitcom with Nazeem Hussain in development during the year.
+She is touring Australia until 31 August 2026, followed by a tour of the UK and Ireland from 9 to 27 September 2026.

+In July 2026, it was announced that Carlson would appear as part of the sixth season of Taskmaster Australia, making her the first contestant to compete in multiple international versions of the show.

 Recognition and awards

 Carlson was nominated for the Helpmann Award for Best Comedy Performer in 2018.

 In 2019, she appeared in Netflix's Comedians of the World.
 The same year, she was presented with the Rielly Comedy Award from the Variety Artists Club of New Zealand for her contribution to New Zealand entertainment.

-She won Best Female Comedian at the New Zealand Comedy Guild Awards six times (2010-2014 and 2016).
+She won Best Female Comedian at the New Zealand Comedy Guild Awards six times (2010–2014 and 2016).

 Personal life

-Carlson speaks South African English, Zulu, and Afrikaans.
+Carlson speaks English, Zulu, and Afrikaans.
 She emigrated to New Zealand from South Africa in 2006 after being subjected to a series of thefts, including her car being stolen, an armed robbery at work, and a break-in at her home in which she and her neighbours confronted the intruder with cricket bats.
 She became a New Zealand citizen in 2012 and renounced her South African citizenship.

 Carlson is a lesbian, and came out to her mother when she was 24.
 She refers to herself as a "lesbiterian", a portmanteau of lesbian and Presbyterian.
 She married her partner, Julie, in 2014, and they have a son and a daughter together.
-In 2024, Carlson revealed that she and her partner had divorced.
+In 2024, Carlson revealed that she and her wife had divorced.